 Herrell, A.L., & Jordan, M. (2008).
-50 strategies for teaching English language learners.
+50 strategies for teaching English language learners (5th ed.).
 Upper River Saddle, NJ: Pearson

 Supplementary materials will be used throughout the semester.
-These may include articles, videos, and/or podcasts.
+These may include articles, videos, and/or podcasts, selected based upon the interests and needs of the class.